 What's it like?
 This busy park usually always has plenty on, from one day festivals to football tournaments taking place here pre-lockdown.
-The lake is beautiful – and there's also the nearby Tooting Bec Lido, which is sadly shut at the moment.
+The lake is beautiful — and there's also the nearby Tooting Bec Lido.
 The park is popular for the variety of facilities for sports it offers, from Aussie rules to skateboarding, which are currently on hold.

 What's there?
 Bandstand, two children's play areas, paddling pool, fishing flower gardens, three ponds, athletics sprint track, Australian rules football pitch, basketball court, bowling green, cricket nets and wicket pitch, football pitch, rugby pitch, netball court, skateboard facilities, softball pitch, tennis courts.
 Note that the play areas and sporting facilities are currently closed.

-Food and drink: Three cafes across the park, which are currently shut.
+Food and drink: Three cafes across the park.
+The Windmill pub too.